federicopaschetta/AirBnB-Database-Design/README.md

 This project attempts to design AirBnB database structure and schemas.
 The project includes all steps necessary to design correctly a database: requirements collection, conceptual design, E-R designs, logic design and DDL implementation.

-## Files
+## Files and Folders

+- `Photoshop`: Contains, for each entity related to the design, its Photoshop .psd file.
-- `draws.txt`: Contains, for each sport in oddsportal.com website, if the sport admits draws or not.
+- `Progettazione Concettuale`: Contains Photoshop images for each entity in the design.
-- `scraping.ipynb`: Jupyter notebook demonstrating the scraping process.
+- `Basi di Dati 2022 Parusso-Paschetta-Lombardi.pdf`: Contains actual PDF file of the project with all the steps taken (in Italian).
+- `projectAssignment.pdf`: Contains the assignment rules for the project.
+- `esame_progettazione_schema.pdf`: Contains initial schema of the project.
-- `scraping.py`: Python script for scraping data.
+- `esame_progettazione_checklist.pdf`: Contains checklist for project.

 ## Contributing